Analysis of tidal flows through the Strait of Gibraltar using Dynamic Mode Decomposition: Introduction

 The central goal of our work is to determine how well DMD works when applied to a region of the ocean that exhibits a variety of time-dependent, 3D physical features including waves, eddies, and gyres, some of which are generated by strongly nonlinear processes.
 How well do the Koopman modes capture the features that we already know about, and does the method reveal features that we do not know about?
 It is of additional interest to rank the numerous modes that are computed and determine what reduction in order can be achieved.
 Here we will discuss several alternatives.

-The oceanic region selected includes the western Mediterranean Sea (Alboran Sea), the Strait of Gibraltar, and a portion of the Gulf of Cadiz as shown in~\Cref{fig:map-of-region}.
-The data consists of tide-resolving MITgcm output over a 6-day period and is detailed in~\Cref{sec:model}.
+The oceanic region selected includes the Strait of Gibraltar and the Western Alboran Sea.
+The data consists of tide-resolving MITgcm output over a 6-day period and is detailed in Section~\ref{sec:model}.
 Prominent known features include the Western Alboran Gyre, the Atlantic Jet, the hydraulically controlled exchange flow in the Strait of Gibraltar, the time-dependent hydraulic jump that occurs to the west of the Camarinal Sill, and the internal waves that radiate eastward into the Mediterranean and are generated by the collapse of the hydraulic jump.
 The collapse is a strongly non-linear process caused by the flooding of the semi-diurnal tide into the Mediterranean Sea.
-Therefore, the standard harmonic analysis~\cite{pawlowicz2002,foreman1989} that consists of fitting the data to a predetermined set of steady oscillation frequencies is not likely to capture the full breadth of dynamical behavior.
+Therefore, the standard harmonic analysis~\citep{pawlowicz2002,foreman1989} that consists of fitting the data to a predetermined set of steady oscillation frequencies is not likely to capture the full breadth of dynamical behavior.

 As a secondary goal, we aim to demonstrate how to apply the DMD to a data set in a straightforward and easy-to-implement fashion, while including several modern modifications aimed at improving numerical performance of the algorithm.
 We demonstrate how certain modeling choices affect the outcomes of the algorithm, whether by interpreting changes in individual DMD modes, or by evaluating the robustness and correctness of the reduced-order models in bulk.